Braces are a big milestone for kids. Some look forward to it. Some dread it. But all can enjoy and benefit from seeing an orthodontist.

 What is orthodontics?

 Pediatric dentists, like ours, are trained to identify orthodontic issues early.
 Dr. Laura and Dr. Susie include orthodontic screenings during every routine oral health check-up.
 This helps patients know when it is best to start orthodontic care.

 Screenings look at the growth and development of each child.
 Dr. Laura and Dr. Susie will evaluate

 Our dental office can help get the process started by booking an appointment.
 Every cleaning can be an opportunity to talk to our team about braces and other ongoing care.
 A pediatric dental practice brings a special care to children’s dentistry, including orthodontics.

 In-house orthodontics treatment

-Dr. W. Vaughn Holland, our in-house orthodontist and Jacksonville native, is trained in both prosthodontics and orthodontics.
-He specializes in the diagnosis, prevention, and treatment of dentofacial irregularities and can help align the teeth and jaws.
+Dr. W. Vaughn Holland, our in-house orthodontist and Jacksonville native, is trained in prosthodontics and orthodontics.
+He specializes in diagnosing, preventing, and treating dentofacial irregularities and can help align the teeth and jaws.
 Less than ten doctors in the United States have this dual specialty!

 Children braces consultation